KushajveerSingh/personal-website/docs/internal/projects.md

 ### Code Snippet

 -   Create a code snippet module.
 Check all the documentation generators and copy their features.
--   Add compiler outputs, advanced stuff like assembly output, or whatever is relevant to that language.
+-   Add compiler outputs, print output, advanced stuff like assembly output, or whatever is relevant to that language.
 -   See typescript, swift docs for inspiration.
 -   Add optional feature for formatting the code using offical formatters of each language.
 -   Comments/Code can be highlighted for warming, danger, info, ...
-    All the code in the codeblock should be generated at build time, including line numbers.
+-   All the code in the codeblock should be generated at build time, including line numbers.

 ### Code Transition